zaxary/QueenMoonBot/README.md

 # Killamocingbot

-The most pointless Discord bot ever
+Killa but as a Discord bot

 ## Add it to your server:
   https://discordapp.com/oauth2/authorize?&client_id=684867671552294994&scope=bot&permissions=8